Wiese (river): Mill ponds, aqueducts and irrigation

 Management was hampered by conflicts over rights of use and maintenance, frequent floods and the various responsibilities of the authorities.
-Thus, the Wehr of the Baden's Weil was located on Basle soil, the Riehener Wehr on Stetten's territory and thus on Anterior Austrian soil, and Stetten received its water from the Lörracher Gewerbeteich and thus from Baden.
+Thus, the Wehr of the Baden's Weil was located on Basel soil, the Riehener Wehr on Stetten's territory and thus on Anterior Austrian soil, and Stetten received its water from the Lörracher Gewerbeteich and thus from Baden.

 Further upstream, between Zell and Lörrach, small side branches of the Wiese were developed into mill ponds in the Middle Ages, from which small canals were derived for the irrigation of the meadows.
 Between Haagen and Tumringen was the canal of Haagener Mühleteich or Röttler Teich.
 Haagen and Rötteln owe the establishment of spinning and weaving mills to the existence of the Mühlenteich aqueduct.

 The former Steinen Mühleteich has been recorded since the 14th century, and ran from the present Steinen Waterworks through Steinen to just before Brombach.
 In the Middle Ages, the aqueduct supplied water power for mills and sawmills, as well as water for water meadows and cattle.
 Rights of use and obligations were regulated by the articles of association of the Wuhr Association (Wuhrgenossenschaft).
 There were further conflicts of use after the Basle-based manufacturer, Major Geigy-Lichtenhahn, established a mechanical spinning and weaving mill on the outskirts of the village in 1834.
 After the Second World War, interest in the use of the water from the Wiese decreased strongly, not least because the water meadows had to give way to new housing areas and many textile companies had run into economic difficulties.
 In 1984, the 400-year-old aqueduct was filled in.
 Today, the Mill Route and the line of the old channel west of the Steinen hydroelectric power station witness to the old aqueduct.

 Timber rafting

 Apart from powering water mills and providing irrigation, the Wiese has been used since the 14th/15th century to transport timber from the Black Forest.
-It was once again the city of Basle which developed the timber resources of the Black Forest as a result of the economic boom in the printing and paper industry.
-Through contracts with the margraves, the city of Basle secured annual imports of wood.
+It was once again the city of Basel which developed the timber resources of the Black Forest as a result of the economic boom in the printing and paper industry.
+Through contracts with the margraves, the city of Basel secured annual imports of wood.
 The rafting season was March and April, when the Wiese had enough water during the snow melt.
-In the 18th century the strong demand from Basle led to a major timber boom in the Black Forest.
-For timber rafting, a 6-foot-wide canal was built, down which more than 7,000 klafters of wood (equivalent to about 14,700 cubic metres) was transported to Basle every year.
+In the 18th century the strong demand from Basel led to a major timber boom in the Black Forest.
+For timber rafting, a 6-foot-wide canal was built, down which more than 7,000 klafters of wood (equivalent to about 14,700 cubic metres) was transported to Basel every year.

-The unrestrained timber demand from Basle led to considerable economic imbalances and less sustainable forestry in the Wiesental, which then led to various bureaucratic bans on timber and coal exports.
+The unrestrained timber demand from Basel led to considerable economic imbalances and less sustainable forestry in the Wiesental, which then led to various bureaucratic bans on timber and coal exports.
 It was only in the late 18th century that rafting ceased in the Wiesental.